code-Estif/JavaScript-Projects/README.md

 - practice function with array and loop together
 - build to-do list pages
 - build shoping cart simulation with function and arrays...
+- used array methods and function together for big projects
+- build question and answet FAQ toggle with JS

 ## 🎯 Goal
 - Learn JavaScript deeply (step by step).